 Pat was a remarkably talented youth, who excelled in both academic and athletic domains.
 She particularly loved history and literature, but achieved excellence in virtually all subjects.
 Later in life, she was a shrewd student of business and finance, a capable investor and an advocate for economic justice.

 As a youth, Pat was a star badminton player and loved to swim.
 She was also an avid bowler.
 In team sports and in her own individual pursuits, she was a determined competitor but she loved games for their play and grace, and was as enthusiastic about others’ accomplishments as about her own.
 She loved to dance and was fond of music, and cultivated a similar love in her children.

 A member of the student government at her high school, she exhibited great leadership skills throughout her life and was devoted to her community, volunteering in many capacities for local and national charities.

 Pat’s love of reading sustained her throughout her life.
 Although she was not able to attend college as a young woman, she founded the first book-club in Kimberley, and encouraged in her children a deep curiosity about and pleasure in books.
 After her children had left home, she returned to college herself, studying history until she interrupted her studies to care for her mother, following her father’s death.

 Pat is remembered by her friends and children for her joyfulness, her wit and intelligence, her kindness toward others, her integrity and her self-sacrificing spirit.
-The Pat Morris prize recognizes how important learning was to her, and aims to make a difference in the lives of young students who share her values and, like her, would wish to study further.
+The Pat Morris “Community Matters” grant recognizes how important community was to her, and aims to share her giving spirit by enabling others to make a difference in theirs.